 - Orphan scheme: you are an orphan and you are applying with a sibling.

-- If you are applying under the single scheme as detailed above you will have to be 35 years or older whilst an age of at least 21 will suffice if you are applying under any of the other schemes.
+- If you need to be at least 21 if you are applying under any of the other schemes.

 - If you are applying for either the Orphan, the Fiance or the Public scheme, then at least one co-applicant needs to be either a Singapore Citizen or a Singapore Permanent Resident.

 If you have survived the judgement above, passage is granted to apply for an Executive Condominium.
 You may wish to check out Rivercove Residences, Singapore’s only EC launch in 2018.

 While private condo’s have been part of the Singapore landscape since the early 70s, Executive Condominiums are a relatively new invention, only joining the scene in the late 90s.
 Singapore has, from its inception, followed a policy favouring homeownership, and as the society developed a stronger middle class, new ways had to be found to house its increasingly affluent population.
 Proverbially sandwiched between the public and private sector, the hybrid that is the Executive Condominium was thought up to form a bridge, catering to the upper middle class segment of society.

 Disregarding the rules and stripped of its public characteristics, the Executive Condominium is in its physical form not just similar but absolutely identical to a condominium.
 It shares both in its enhanced comfort and rich variety of amenities such as swimming pools, private parks, tennis courts, 24/7 security and the like.

 As for the differences, alas, you cannot have your cake and eat it too, at least not right away.
 While essentially synonymous in form, a framework of rules and regulations is attached to the Executive Condominium effectively differentiating it from their private counterparts.

 The restrictions around ECs